 Updated July 2021: The rule of 6 no longer applies in England but should it ever be reintroduced, the above guidance should apply.

 Yes you can.
 Initially we paused boiler servicing while we established our covid-19 protocols, however we resumed servicing on 8th April because it is a really important aspect of boiler maintenance and safety.
 We do ask that you only book one if yours is due so that we can accommodate everyone at the right time.
 Read more information here.
 If you are concerned about whether a boiler service is a good idea during lockdown, read our guidance here.

-If you are self-isolating due to someone in the household being vulnerable then yes we would attend.
+If you are self-isolating due to someone in the household being vulnerable and shielding then yes we would attend.
 However, if someone in the house is presenting with symptoms of covid-19 then we’re afraid we would not be able to attend.
 Your health status will be requested at the time of booking and by the engineer when they make their 30 minute pre-call.
 See details here.

 We understand that this is a worrying time for everyone but particularly stressful if you, or someone in your household, is vulnerable.
 This may be due to age or health reasons.
 Having to deal with a broken boiler or a leak is therefore the last thing that you need.
 We are dedicated to helping all customers at this time but please make us aware of any vulnerable people in your home at the time of booking and we will do our utmost to prioritise them

 We have put in place a number of protocols to allow us to observe social distancing guidelines.
 On arrival, our engineer will knock on the door and then step back 2 metres.
 They will wear a new pair of gloves throughout the visit.
 You will also not be asked to sign the engineer’s PDA on completion; they will do that for you.